tophat/dont-waste-your-ducking-time/README.md

 You're not going to have an action if it doesn't trigger a state change, or at least have the potential to trigger some state change.
 You're not going to have a selector unless it gives you part of the state that gets changed by the dispatch of some action.
-So when it comes to ducks, don't think of ISOLATED unit tests, think of the combined action/reducer/selector tests.
-The UNIT you want to be testing is the "three-part unit" of action creator, reducer, and selector.
+So when it comes to ducks, don't think of _isolated_ unit tests, think of the combined action/reducer/selector tests.
+The _unit_ you want to be testing is the "three-part unit" of action creator, reducer, and selector.
 They are not distinct entities, they only have meaning when considered in relation to each other.

-## Installation
+## Installation 🔨

 Set up: